aaron-krohn/AoC-2023/README.md

 ## Scores

+On problem 5.2, I wrote really bad code and never got around to making it fast.
+I'm not even sure how to make it fast, so it took about 11.5 hours to brute force.
+Shame.

+For problem 8.2, I looked on reddit for a hint.
+The hint made the solution pretty blatantly obvious, and it's one I doubt I would have ever thought of on my own.
+I'd still be brute forcing it, probably for days.
+I feel like I cheated.

 ```
       --------Part 1---------   --------Part 2---------
 Day       Time    Rank  Score       Time    Rank  Score
+  8   00:19:49    5725      0   01:25:03    6710      0
   7   01:30:09    9640      0   02:16:55    9312      0
   6   00:20:59    7028      0   00:26:06    6255      0
   5   01:56:58   12980      0   15:26:51   30073      0